Back to Home Page or

 The coven, including Gardner, joined with other Witches in southern England

+of power).
 Five members of the coven died shortly afterwards.
-Their deaths were blamed
+Their

-on the power drained from them during the ritual.
-Gardner, himself, felt
+deaths were blamed on the power drained from them during the ritual.

-Gardner met Aleister Crowley in 1946.
-Crowley made Gardner a honorary member
+Crowther Gardner met Aleister Crowley in 1946.
+Crowley made Gardner a

-of the Ordo Templi Orientis (OTO), a magical order of which at one time
+honorary member of the Ordo Templi Orientis (OTO), a magical order of which

-Crowley held leadership.
-Crowley had once practiced Witchcraft, presumably
+at one time Crowley held leadership.
+Crowley had once practiced Witchcraft,

-in one of the Old George Pickingill's covens.
-There is speculation that
+presumably in one of the Old George Pickingill's covens.
+There is

 C.Crowther, wife of Crowther, it is known that Gardner admired and was

-of Witchcraft, because at the time Witchcraft was still against English
+Witchcraft, because at the time Witchcraft was still against English law.
+So

-law.
-So his novel High Magic's Aid concerning Witchcraft was published
+his novel High Magic's Aid concerning Witchcraft was published in

 learned from his coven, and the worship of the Horned